 It MUST be stored in a sealed container in the fridge for up to 5 days.
 It's refrigerated because cream cheese is used and that can go bad at room temperature. - Can you make cream cheese frosting without powdered sugar?

-Some people like to use Splenda instead of powdered sugar but I prefer the powdered sugar version better. - How to make cream cheese frosting without butter?
+Some people like to use Splenda instead of powdered sugar but I prefer the powdered sugar version better. - How to stabilize cream cheese frosting?

 Here are some ways to make stable frosting: